-The PHA's administrative plan is applicable to the operation of the Housing Choice Voucher program, including Project-Based Vouchers.
+The PHA's administrative plan is applicable to the operation of the Housing Choice Voucher program, including Project-Based Vouchers, Mainstream Vouchers, Emergency Housing Vouchers (EHV), Foster Youth to Independence (FYI), and Veteran Affairs Supportive Housing (VASH).

 The PHA transitioned to a Move to Work (MTW) Agency in 2021, policies that have been adapted through waivers with MTW status will be added as an appendix to the Admin Plan and then updated to the policy the following year after implementation.